vendasta/weblate/docs/admin/customize.rst

 6. Once installed, the module can be used in the Weblate configuration (for example ``weblate_customization.checks.FooCheck``).

-Your module structure should look like this:
+Your package structure should look like this:

 .. code-block:: text